rnunez80/volto-videohero-block/README.md

 ## Overview

 The `volto-videohero-block` is a custom Volto add-on that provides a "Video Hero" block.
-This block allows you to create a hero section with a video background, an image fallback, a title, description, and two call-to-action buttons.
+This block allows you to create a hero section with a video background, a title, description, and two call-to-action buttons.

 ## Features